raspibolt/raspibolt/static-channel-backup.md

   > Feb 05 10:55:09 raspibolt scb-backup.sh[25782]: Watches established.
   ```

-* Start your SSH program (eg. PuTTY) a second time and log in as “admin”.
+* Start your SSH program (eg. PuTTY) a second time and log in as "admin".
 Commands for the second session start with the prompt $2.
 * Simulate a `channel.backup` file change with the `touch` command (don't worry! it simply updates the timestamp of the file but not its content) and then exit the session.

   ```sh